7 Scaling Across Hardware

 Ring attention

 Ring self-attention (Li et al. 2021) arranges the GPUs in a logical ring.
 Each GPU starts with a local chunk of queries and an initial chunk of keys and values.
 Through a series of ring-pass steps, the K/V chunks rotate around the ring, and each GPU accumulates partial attention scores from all chunks.
-After \(T\) steps (where \(T\) is the number of GPUs), every GPU has computed attention over the full sequence.
+After T steps (where T is the number of GPUs), every GPU has computed attention over the full sequence.
+This pattern is depicted in Figure 7.8 for T = 4 GPUs.

 The ring communication pattern overlaps neatly with computation: while a GPU computes attention with the current K/V chunk, it simultaneously sends that chunk to its neighbor and receives the next chunk.
 With enough computation per chunk, the communication is fully hidden.